Note: This blog post was last updated 2019/4/2 to include info about the latest baseline release, version 1902.

 These baseline versions are updated periodically to ensure that you have relatively recent media to do your clean installs or supported upgrades with, however most servicing (updating of the hierarchy) should be done in-console using the Updates and Servicing ability.

-Until then, all Clean installs and Upgrades (for supported SCCM 2012 versions) should continue to use the 1702 baseline version even though it’s official support date ends 2018/3/27.
+Until then, all Clean installs and Upgrades (for supported SCCM 2012 versions) should continue to use the 1802 baseline version.

 Once complete, you should then use Updates and Servicing in the console to bring your hierarchy up to date.